Anaconda Platform

 Platform

-inoperator only includes packages that match the specified platform architecture. - The
+inoperator only mirrors packages that match the specified platform architectures.
+In other words, using theinoperator means “I want to mirror packages for the following platform architectures”. - The

 Anaconda Platform automatically includes any package dependencies in your channel when you apply a policy that restricts packages by platform architecture. - The